Last Updated on October 22, 2022 by Jim Ferri

 – Netherlands’s Food Festivals

 For one long weekend, every year in Amsterdam dozens of gourmet-food trucks roll into the city’s Westergasfabriek park.
 Then they turn the park into an enormous open-air restaurant called Rolling Kitchens.

 You’ll find quite a variety of food, everything from Indian cuisine, American barbecue, and fresh Italian pizza.
 There’s also sophisticated Dutch seafood and delicacies.
 Add music, dancing and rides for the kids. and the whole event takes on the atmosphere of a county fair.

 Amsterdam: Taste of Amsterdam

-For four days in late May /early June in Amsterdam there is plenty of eating and drinking (along with entertainment) as 24 restaurants offer more than 100 delicious dishes to let you create your own dream tasting menu.
-There are also tastings, demonstrations and master classes.
-If you love Amsterdam, this is likely the food festival in Europe in 2020 you’ll most enjoy attending.
+24 restaurants offer more than 100 delicious dishes to let you create your own dream tasting menu.
+In addition to entertainment, there are also tastings, demonstrations and master classes.
+If you love Amsterdam, this is likely the food festival in Europe in 2022 you’ll most enjoy attending.

 – Portugal’s Food Festivals

 August 3-7, 2022

 If you love sardines, Portimão’s Sardine Festival on the Algarve may be your nirvana for food festivals in Europe in 2022.
 Here you’ll find countless sardines charcoal-grilled and dusted with sea salt with sides of potatoes, perfect to down with a cool, crisp vinho verde.